kanow-blog/kanow-school-javascript-basics/projects/project-3/multidiscount-calculator-part-4.md

 1. Running `npm run prettyprint` doesn't produce any errors
 2. Running `npm run lint` doesn't produce any errors
+3. Running `npm run test` doesn't produce any errors
-3. Running `npm run build` creates a valid build that can be used by the end user
+4. Running `npm run build` creates a valid build that can be used by the end user
-4. You can access **multidiscount-calculator** from GitHub pages
+5. You can access **multidiscount-calculator** from GitHub pages

 ## Hints